 Mailjet offers you all of the email functions and tools that online shops need for this purpose.
 Don’t miss any more opportunities for your e-commerce business.
 Simply log into Mailjet or set up a free account:

 Have you tried any of these email campaigns?
 How did it go?
 Share it with us on Twitter.
 And why not sign up to our newsletter? 😉

-This blog post is contains parts from an old post “7 Emails for Small Online Shops”, published on the Mailjet blog on September 25th, 2018 by Jan Bernecke.
+This blog post is an updated version of the post “The Ultimate Guide to Email for ecommerce”, published on the Mailjet blog on October 11th, 2018 by Julian Canlas and Jan Bernecke.